theminstack/styled/README.md

 ### Using empty values

-If a CSS property value is an empty string or null-ish (`null` or `undefined`), then the whole property will be omitted from the style.
+If a CSS property value is "empty" (empty string, `false`, `null` or `undefined`), then the whole property will be omitted from the style.

 ```tsx
 const StyledComponent = styled('div')`